creatis-myriad/creatis-myriad.github.io/collections/_tutorials/tutorial-optimal-transport.md

 ### Discrete vs continuous

-The Monge and Kantorovich formulation of optimal transport has been presented hereabove in the discrete case.
-One reason to that is that it is suited to computer-related problems.
+The Monge and Kantorovich formulations of optimal transport have been presented above in the discrete case.
+One reason for that is that it is well-suited to computer-related problems.
 However, what is discussed here can be extended to continuous measures and even semi-continuous cases, as illustrated in Figure 3.
 In the continous case, the Monge and Kantorovich problems are the following :

 $$
 \text{(M)} \qquad \underset{T_{\# \mu} = \nu}{\inf} \int_X c(x,T(x)) \mathrm{d} \mu(x)